 I am able to do the majority of health maintenance for our goat herd including vaccinations and disbudding.
 However, I work with the wonderful team of vets at Wood Pond Veterinary Clinic when I need backup.
 They help to keep my goat herd healthy!
 My goal is to avoid antibiotics, but I have used them sparingly over the years.
 My long-term goal is to learn more about homeopathic livestock treatment, but my full time job, family and farm duties leave little room for research in this department, so I pick away at learning this little-by-little.

-I maintain a flock of laying hens of multiple varieties.
-My little chicken house can hold eight chickens and I let them outside every day of the year - even in winter as long as it is not below zero or so windy I worry they would blow away!
-They forage the farm, fields, and hillsides in the spring, summer, and fall and I get an average of three dozen eggs a week year-round.
+We maintain a flock of laying hens of multiple varieties.
+Our little chicken house can hold 12+ chickens and we let them outside every day of the year - even in winter as long as it is not below zero or so windy we worry they would blow away!
+They forage the farm, fields, and hillsides in the spring, summer, and fall and we get an average of three dozen eggs a week year-round.

 We started raising pigs on the farm in 2021.
 What a joy these animals are throughout the season.
-We are lucky enough to have a fellow farmer just down the road who raises a hardy pig mutt.
-These boys grew very well in their little pen on grain, leftover kitchen and garden scraps, and milk or cheese whey.
-My siblings helped me build our pig-pen in the spring and it worked well to keep the pigs enclosed and safe all season.
-We butchered them right on site, making their 'one bad day' as pleasant as possible.
+We are lucky enough to have a fellow farmer one town over who raises a hardy pig mutt (mostly duroc).
+These boys and girls grow very well in their little pen on grain, leftover kitchen and garden scraps, and milk or cheese whey.
+My siblings helped me expand our pig-pen one spring a few years back and it works well to keep the pigs enclosed and safe all season.
+We butcher them right on site, making their 'one bad day' as pleasant as possible.
+Starting in fall 2025, we are raising two winter pigs!!

 I maintain a small vegetable garden for personal consumption.
 The number and variety of veggies varies from year to year as my family grows or my work schedules change.
 I focus on organic or non-GMO seeds and have worked with many different seed companies over the years.
 I stay away from chemical fertilizers and spraying and incorporate some biodynamic approaches to the garden.
 Mostly I just want good food produced in my backyard and to make sure my gardening practices do not negatively impact the environment.